Establishing Validity for Distance Functions and Internal Clustering Validity Indices in Correlation Space: Experimental Setup

 \subsection{Implementation details}

-All experiments were implemented in Python~3.9 using NumPy~1.26.4 for numerical computations, SciPy~1.11.3 for distance function calculations, statistical analysis, correlation calculations, and distributions, Pandas~2.2.2 for descriptive statistics and results aggregation, and Scikit-learn~1.4.2 for kNN, F1 score, and SWC calculations.
+Experiments were implemented in Python~3.9 using NumPy~1.26.4 for numerical computations, SciPy~1.11.3 for distance function calculations, statistical analysis, correlation calculations, and distributions, Pandas~2.2.2 for descriptive statistics and results aggregation, and Scikit-learn~1.4.2 for kNN, F1 score, and SWC calculations.
 The experiments were run on a MacBook Pro with an Apple M1 chip (8 cores: 4 performance, 4 efficiency) and 16GB RAM running macOS 15.x.
-No optimisations or parallelisation techniques were employed to keep the implementation straightforward and reproducible.
-The longest calculations are calculating all $15$ distance functions for all data variants (each with $\subjects=\nSubjects$ subjects), which typically took approximately 5 hours, and calculating all internal indices for all 24,120 datasets, which typically took 8 hours wall clock time.
+The longest calculations were distance functions for all data variants ($\sim 5 hours$), and ICVIs for all 24,120 segmented clusterings ($\sim 8 hours$).
 All code is available in our GitHub repository \url{https://github.com/isabelladegen/corrclust-validation} to enable reproduction of our results.